System Calls

 4.1 Yield (Class ID: 0)

 The Yield system call class is how a userspace process handles upcalls, relinquishes the processor to other processes, or waits for one of its long-running calls to complete.
-The Yield system call class implements the only blocking system call in Tock that returns, yield-wait.
+The Yield system call class implements the only blocking system calls in Tock that return: Yield-Wait and Yield-WaitFor.
+The kernel invokes upcalls only in response to Yield system calls.

-There are two Yield system calls:
+There are three Yield system call variants:

-• yield-wait
+• Yield-Wait

-• yield-no-wait
+• Yield-NoWait

 The register arguments for Yield system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.